SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ## Making selections

-Like the original mod, you use what's known as a Selection Wand to easily mark regions of your world for various operations.
+Like the original mod, you use what's known as a selection wand to easily mark regions of your world for all sorts of operations.
-To get one, you enter the command `;wand`.
+To get one, grab a wooden axe, or enter the command `;wand`.

 Selections in WorldEdit are cuboid shaped by default.
 To make a selection, you need to mark the two corners of this cuboid.